Karim Benzema leads Real Madrid's Champions League charge but Eduardo Camavinga could be key against Liverpool

 "We all know the quality he has, physical and technical," said Ancelotti.
 "Then on the pitch he's shown his personality.
 We didn't know about that.
 What happens in games doesn't worry him, he's confident."

-By Christmas, though, Camavigna had only started six games, Ancelotti opting to ease him in slowly.
+By Christmas, though, Camavinga had only started six games, Ancelotti opting to ease him in slowly.
 Fast forward another five months and that number still only stands at 15.

 "The day that Modric, Casemiro and Kroos are older, we will have Camavinga, Federico Valverde, and the youngsters who are in the Castilla, like Antonio Blanco.
 We have the ideal relief for these legends of the club."

-If Madrid find themselves in trouble in the second half, if Modric and Kroos are tiring and Ancelotti needs something special from someone else in his midfield, Camavigna will be ready and waiting.
+If Madrid find themselves in trouble in the second half, if Modric and Kroos are tiring and Ancelotti needs something special from someone else in his midfield, Camavinga will be ready and waiting.